-Lecturer / (tenured) assistant professor at Université de Paris.
+Lecturer / (tenured) associate professor at Université de Paris.

 In tight collaboration with wet-lab biologists, I develop new methods to analyse mass spectrometry data.
 More generally, I have a strong interest in the analysis and management of biological data.

 - AutoClassWrapper: a Python wrapper for AutoClass C classification (2019),

 - Pixel: a content management platform for quantitative omics data (2019).